Frequently Asked Dental Questions

 5) There are also over the counter products which can help like Biotene.

-QUESTION: What do I do for my tooth that just got knocked out by accident?
+QUESTION: What do I do when my tooth gets knocked out by accident?

 ANSWER: Time is of the essence on this one.
 The longer the tooth is out of the mouth the lower the chance of it being re-implanted.